 CAP 3165/TESOL 3565/GER 3334 Intercultural Perspectives (3 credit hours)

-This course takes students on a 2-week journey across the UK and Ireland where they get a chance to partake in intercultural communication and experience the cultures of these different countries unencumbered by the language barrier.
+This course takes students on a 2-week immersion in England, where they get a chance to partake in intercultural communication and experience the cultures of this country unencumbered by the language barrier.
 Students study the linguistic and sociocultural aspects ethnographically to discover the intricacies that are embedded in the communication between cultures.
-The course is delivered in three phases; the pre-departure phase mostly in the spring semester before we embark on the trip, the on-site phase in the UK and Ireland, and the post-arrival phase that takes place after we are back in the U.S.A.
+The course is delivered in three phases; the pre-departure phase mostly in the spring semester before we embark on the trip, the on-site phase in England, and the post-arrival phase that takes place after we are back in the U.S.A.
 We will meet 4 times in the pre-departure phase during the spring semester and once in the summer (online) when the trip is near for 80-minute sessions.
 We will have 4 reflection sessions in the on-site phase where we discuss insights and questions as a group.
 We will also meet once for an 80-minute session in the post-arrival phase to present final projects.

 Note that the meetings during the spring semester do not correspond with a credit-bearing course.
 The capstone course is scheduled as a summer course.
 The Study Abroad Center will directly enroll participants in the capstone course during the spring semester.

 This course fulfills the Language Arts Core Category 6 Capstone Experience requirement.
 Prerequisite(s): junior standing.
 (Same as GER 3334 and TESOL 3565) All majors welcome.